 Your camera’s or smartphone’s built-in sound systems do not record high-quality audio.

-Therefore, investing in sound equipment like microphones, headphones, and sound cards is critical to ensure that you provide your audience with the most pleasing sound experience possible.
+Therefore, investing in sound equipment like microphones, headphones, and sound cards is critical to provide your audience with the most pleasing sound experience possible.
 That said, this is what you need to know.

 A microphone is one of the first purchases you should make to improve your audio game on YouTube.

 USB mics have gone from unheard of to becoming popular among YouTubers.

 These microphones’ simplicity of use, sound quality, variety, and affordability have earned them their place in the market.